"With the guitar, it is not so much listening

 Many students have asked me to recount the development of the guitar as the instrument we know today.
 So few people know exactly what a classical guitar even is: “Children's guitars have nylon strings while real guitars have steel strings.”
 Little do those who make this ridiculously false statement realize that some of the priciest, most desired instruments on the planet are nylon-strung classical guitars, so this book includes a section on history as well as instrument care.

 Music is hard work.
 Mastering an instrument is an endeavor that requires more years than a lifetime can possibly ever contain.
 With that said, many will then ask ‘why bother?'
 It's a fair question and if you ask it, maybe playing an instrument is more a hobby for you and less a vocation.
 For those who begin their journey by considering it a vocation, it becomes an obsession; a passionate one that can never be fully satisfied.
 If you are fervent about playing the classical guitar—and playing it well—then this book, my method, may be the one book you need to make it all happen.
 Practice is crucial, critical listening is, well, critical.
-An awareness of musicality is more than vital—music is what it is
+An awareness of musicality is more than vital—music is what it is all about and unless the performer can impart an emotion to humanity-at-large, then why bother?

 Indeed, it can be stated that music is the most spiritual of all the arts.
 It is more fleeting than sand painting as once the sound has been produced, it is over and gone except for the image it leaves on the human heart.
 Recordings are wonderful, but they can never hope to capture the intrinsic veracity of a genuine, intimate live performance.
 The guitar is arguably the most intimate of all instruments; you must hug it to make music with it!
 Its relatively small voice requires the listener to draw close to the performer.
 This double dose of intimacy makes the guitar an incredibly personal and articulate voice for an artist.
 [Photo to right: Harry Pellegrin Nov.
 1980.]